lhlyu/matterJs-wiki/Rendering.md

-> The library comes packaged with two built in render modules, or you can create your own.
+> The library comes packaged with a render module, or simply create your own.

 1. [Using a built in renderer](#using-a-built-in-renderer)
     1. [Matter.Render](#matterrender)